flexera-public/policy_engine_training/06_api/README.md

 ## Step 4: Datasource Request

 So far, we've only used datasources to run JavaScript.
-Their primary use, however, is in making API calls.
-In this policy template, we're going to make an API call to retrieve a list of policy templates.
-You can learn more about this API call in the [documentation](https://reference.rightscale.com/governance-policies/#/PolicyTemplate/PolicyTemplate_index).
+Their primary use, however, is in making API requests.
+In this policy template, we're going to make an API request to retrieve a list of policy templates.
+You can learn more about this API request in the [documentation](https://reference.rightscale.com/governance-policies/#/PolicyTemplate/PolicyTemplate_index).

 Underneath the `credentials` block, add the following code: